 Once the lentils are done, start putting together the rest of the sloppy Joes by heating some oil in a large pot on medium.
 Add in your diced onions, and sauté for a few minutes.
 Next, add in the minced garlic and bell pepper, and cook for another minute or so.

 Once your veggies are smelling nice and fragrant, it's time for the spices.
 Throw in garlic powder, cumin, chili powder, fresh oregano, smoked paprika, cayenne, and brown sugar.
 We use fresh oregano in this recipe since we have some in our herb garden, but dried oregano works great too!
-Just make sure to only use about 1-2 tsp of the dried variety.
+Just make sure to only use about 1-2 teaspoon of the dried variety.

 Now it's time to get sloppy.